rhll07/amfoss-curriculum/task-01/README.md

 git verify
 ```

-**Used stash to hide temporary changes, fixed the bug (editing nano.txt), then reapplied and committed previous edits.**
+**Used stash to hide temporary changes, or in simple words, temporarily saved the changes without committing or passing to the staging area.
+Then fixed the bug (editing nano.txt), stash was applied ("git stash apply") and committed previous edits.**

-### 🧩 Exercise 7 – Change Branch History
+### Exercise 8 - change-branch-history

-**Scenario:** Reapply branch commits on a new base using rebase.
+**Scenario:** To reapply branch commits on a new base using rebase.

 **Commands and explanation:**